RainerBlessing/eveapi.js/api_functions.md

 #API Functions
 ##Done
 ###Account
-- Account Status
+- AccountStatus
-- API Key Info
+- APIKeyInfo
 - Characters (List of)
+###Character
+- AccountBalance
 ##To Do
 ###Character
 ###Corporation